 Do you have users no longer active in your environment?
-Perhaps a user that has quit the company and still is owner of workflows and Power Automate flows in your environment.
+Perhaps a user has quit the company and still is the owner of workflows and Power Automate flows in your environment.
 This might cause functionality to stop and errors occur because the user is inactive or no longer has a valid license.
-This post show how to change an owner of workflows and power automate flows in Dynamics 365/Dataverse.
+This post shows how to change an owner of workflows and power automate flows in Dynamics 365/Dataverse.

 Step 1: Open an App in Dynamics 365 CE and go to Advanced Find as displayed in the image below.

 (Want to know how to add custom icons in the list view as seen in the image below, check out this post, How to add custom icons to a list view in Dynamics 365 CE)